Flokkq/nixOS/README.md

 ## How to Deploy this Flake?

 > [!WARNING]
-> :red_circle: **IMPORTANT**: This configuration is still under development, making it **UNSAFE AND NOT RECOMMENDED** for general use.
+> :red_circle: **IMPORTANT**: This configuration is still unstable, making it **UNSAFE AND NOT RECOMMENDED** for general use.
 Proceed at your own risk!
-> That said, if you're feeling adventurous, you can check out the [untested install guide](INSTALL.md) for more details.
+> That said, if you're feeling adventurous, you can check out the [install guide](INSTALL.md) for more details.

 [Hyprland]: https://github.com/hyprwm/Hyprland
 [Yabai]: https://github.com/koekeishiya/yabai